boazsegev/facil.io/docs/_SOURCE/0.7.x/fio.md

 Otherwise returns 0.

-NOTE: When cluster mode is off, the root process is also the worker process.
+**Note**: When cluster mode is off, the root process is also the worker process.
 This means that single process instances don't automatically re-spawn after critical errors.

 #### `fio_parent_pid`